 8. Metrics and Feedback Mechanisms

 Plenty of builders have metrics.
 Few have genuine feedback mechanisms where the data generated by the metrics is processed back not into just corrective action, which is critical, but modification of systems and processes to prevent reoccurrence.
 This is essential and a hallmark of companies in any industry who reach the prevention level of quality.
 The metrics and measurement tools can be learned, but like any skill, the organization has to practice them to maintain proficiency.
-Two of the most powerful tools are the very simple pareto chart and its mathematically more challenging (but only slightly so) cousin, the histogram.
-If you are not accumulating on a monthly basis the occurrence and severity of “things gone wrong,” getting these items into a pareto chart or histogram as appropriate and taking action, quality by prevention will remain an elusive goal.
+Two of the most powerful tools are the very simple Pareto chart and its mathematically more challenging (but only slightly so) cousin, the histogram.
+If you are not accumulating on a monthly basis the occurrence and severity of “things gone wrong,” getting these items into a Pareto chart or histogram as appropriate and taking action, quality by prevention will remain an elusive goal.
 Every metric you track must be part of a feedback loop.
 If it’s not, don’t bother tracking it.

 Adopting the practices outlined above may seem daunting, but there simply aren’t any shortcuts to quality by prevention.
 Each one on its own is something the best builders should already be pursuing.
 Create a scorecard and conduct a no-tears assessment where you are on each process.
 Don’t just ask, but demand that your employees, suppliers, and trades participate in this scoring process.
 You’ll quickly discover where your roadblocks and bottlenecks are, and the very act of engaging your employees, suppliers, and trades with the tools — if you act on their comments — will take you several steps further toward prevention.
 All these steps move you toward the ultimate goal, quality by design, where every system, process, and practice of your company is designed and aligned to produce the highest-quality product at profit levels far above industry norms.

-We will dive more deeply in to exactly what a quality-by-design-focused home builder looks like, feels like, and how it operates in an article later this year.
-Note: For a PDF with all three quality management articles in this series, email me at firstname.lastname@example.org.
+Note: For a PDF with all three quality management articles in this series, email me at email@example.com.